 One of the best vegetables to sneak into bouquets, tomatoes look amazing tumbling over the edge of an arrangement.
-They are easy to grow, heat-loving, and vigorous, and produce an abundance of fruit all summer and into autumn.
-They are sweet and delicious for eating too!
+They are easy to grow, heat-loving, and vigorous and they produce an abundance of fruit all summer and into autumn.
+They are sweet and delicious for eating, too!

 A cut flower garden wouldn’t be complete without zinnias.
-These easy, fast-growing flowers are a staple of high summer bouquets.
+These easy, fast-growing flowers are a staple of high-summer bouquets.
 They come in so many different colors and unique forms, from simple single flowers to more unusual quilled, crested, and pompon shapes.
-Heights can vary wildly, depending on the cultivar you choose.
+Heights can vary widely, depending on the cultivar you choose.

 One of the easiest cut flowers to germinate, zinnias can be transplanted or sown directly into the garden, which makes them great for beginning growers.
 These reliable, prolific producers do well in virtually any climate, and the more you cut, the more they bloom.

 I love all of the offerings available in the Benary’s Giant, Oklahoma, and Queen Series, plus the adorable Persian Carpet Mix (pictured above).

 I know it can be easy to feel limited by your climatic conditions, but there are varieties that will thrive in your growing region.
 You may have to work a little harder to find out what they are, but it’s worth the effort.